-At the national level, forestry in Scotland is governed and regulated under the Scottish Government's Forestry and Land Management (Scotland) Bill (2018) with Forestry Commission Scotland being replaced by "Scottish Forestry" in 2019 as the new regulatory body.
+At the national level, forestry in Scotland is governed and regulated under the Scottish Government's Forestry and Land Management (Scotland) Act 2018.

-Planning (Scotland) Act 2019 - determining the future structure of the planning system in Scotland.
-More specifically in relation to this TWSIP, Section 53 of the Act places a duty on all planning authorities to prepare a forestry and woodland strategy which sets out the planning authority's policies and proposals on the development of forestry and woodlands.
+The Planning (Scotland) Act 2019 determines the future structure of the planning system in Scotland.
+Section 53 of the Act, inserted a new section (A159) into the Town and Country Planning (Scotland) Act 1997 which places a duty on all planning authorities to prepare a forestry and woodland strategy which sets out the planning authority's policies and proposals on the development of forestry and woodlands.
 Of particular importance is the expansion of woodlands providing multiple benefits to the physical, cultural economic, social and environmental characteristics of the area.

-Right Tree in the Right Place: Planning for Forestry and Woodlands - the Scottish Government's provision of additional guidance for local authorities on planning for forestry and woodlands and specifically contains advice on preparing forestry and woodland strategies.
+Right Tree in the Right Place: Planning for Forestry and Woodlands - additional guidance for local authorities on planning for forestry and woodlands and contains advice on preparing forestry and woodland strategies.

-Scotland's Forestry Strategy 2019-2029 - providing the national framework and a 50-year vision for the expansion and sustainable management of Scotland's forests and woodland.
+Scotland's Forestry Strategy 2019-2029 - provides the national framework and a 50-year vision for the expansion and sustainable management of Scotland's forests and woodland.